jaspector

 • Town Hall, Franklin, WV 26807 (in-person)

-Typical inspection sequence: Standard sequence: foundational/footing inspection, framing inspection, rough MEP inspection, final inspection.
+Typical sequence: Standard sequence: foundational/footing inspection, framing inspection, rough MEP inspection, final inspection.
 All inspections verify compliance with West Virginia State Building Code (2018 IRC), Town of Franklin zoning ordinances (Chapter 10), and health department requirements.

 Building permits are required for all new construction with permanent foundations, major building improvements or renovations, structure relocation, and demolition within the Town of Franklin.

-1. Confirm the property is located within Franklin town limits.
+To apply for a building permit in Franklin, WV, follow these steps: 1.
+Confirm the property is located within Franklin town limits.
 2. Review applicable municipal ordinances, particularly Chapter 10 (Zoning Ordinance) and any building or development overlay provisions.
 3. Verify contractor licensing requirements: West Virginia Contractor Licensing Board requires licensure for projects $5,000+ (residential) or $25,000+ (commercial).
 4. Gather required documentation: site plans, construction drawings, contractor license, and trade permits as applicable.
 5. Contact the Town of Franklin or the Pendleton County Commission to obtain current application forms and fee information.
 6. Submit permit application and fees to the appropriate town or county office in person or by mail.
 7. Schedule and pass required inspections (footing, framing, rough MEP, final) before commencing and completing work.

-Inspections can be scheduled via: Town of Franklin or Pendleton County Commission: 304-358-7573, Town Hall, Franklin, WV 26807.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Franklin, WV via: Town of Franklin or Pendleton County Commission: 304-358-7573, Town Hall, Franklin, WV 26807.

-Other cities in Pendleton County
+Other jurisdictions in Pendleton County.

-View all Pendleton County jurisdictions →
+All Pendleton County jurisdictions →